sven-panis/Tutorial_Event_History_Analysis/README.md

 # Intended audience

 This is mainly for experimental psychologists and cognitive neuroscientists.
-But other folks might also find it useful as a general way to analyse time-to-event data.
+But other folks might also find EHA/SAT useful as a general way to analyse time-to-event data and timed accuracy data.

 # Basic components of the workflow